Being a PhD student at the Unit

 Our dynamic and interactive research environment is ideal for anyone looking to work with, and learn from, colleagues from a range of disciplines, including sociology, anthropology, epidemiology, public health medicine, nutrition and mathematics.
 We are part of the Institute of Health and Wellbeing, which received an Athena SWAN Gold Award in 2018 in recognition of its commitment to tackling gender inequality.

 There are lots of things to think about before applying for a PhD studentship, from eligibility to finances.
-This page is designed to answer some of the most commonly asked questions, and to help you decide whether our studentships is the right opportunity for you.
+This page is designed to answer some of the most commonly asked questions, and to help you decide whether our studentships offer the right opportunity for you.

 Am I eligible for full funding?

 We advertise a list of potential studentship topics each year.
 Candidates are encouraged to identify a topic from this list, or to propose their own topic.
 Topics proposed by candidates should be relevant to the focus of one or more of our research programmes.
 We generally appoint around 4 fully-funded MRC PhD studentships a year.
-Our research staff also supervise students with other sources of funding, including the MRC Doctoral Training Programme or Lord Kelvin Adam Smith scholarships, as well as those who are self-funded.
+Our research staff also supervise students with other sources of funding, including the MRC Doctoral Training Programme and Lord Kelvin Adam Smith scholarships, as well as those who are self-funded.

 What is the application process like?

-MRC PhD studentships are advertised annually, normally in January, with interviews in Spring.
-Part of the application includes a two A4 page research proposal which should have been discussed with potential supervisors prior to submission.
 Interviews normally consist of a prepared exercise, followed by a question and answer session.
 The primary aim of the interview is for you to give our panel further information about your interests, motivations and your research proposal, but also to give you the opportunity to ask questions and get to know our team.
 In the interview, you should:

 - Be ready to talk about your research proposal